ZecHub/zechub/site/zcashtech/viewingkeys.md

 #### zcashd

+* Use the following with any vkey or ukey:

+`./zcash-cli z_importviewingkey "vkey/ukey" whenkeyisnew 30000`

 #### ywallet

 * On the top right corner select Accounts, and click on the green circle on the bottom right to add your *read-only* account

 ![myViewKey](https://user-images.githubusercontent.com/81990132/208585568-46065002-6682-4ff4-ae8b-d206205b5d9b.png)

 #### zcashblockexplorer.com